nhatcher/users-template/post/README.md

 2. Point your domain name to your remote computer

-We want your ip to point to your computer, this will buy us two things:
+We want your ip to point to your remote computer, this will buy us two things:

 * We will be able to do `ssh jsmith@example.com` instead of using the ip
 * Your friends will be able to visit `www.example.com` and land to your webpage!

 We do this by configuring the DNS records in your DNS host provider.
 This is not difficult, but I bet you will have some stories to tell if you spend enough time configuring those.
-Normally your domain registar will provide you with a full featured GUI to config those DNS records in the _zone file_.
+Normally your domain registrar will provide you with a full featured GUI to config those DNS records in the _zone file_.

 The only thing you have to do is to add a couple of `A Record`'s in your advanced DNS settings.
 If you are using Namecheap will look something like:
 ![namecheap config](images/namecheap_config.png "Configuring DNS records")